paolo-notaro/chess-detector/2025-04-27-chess-tracker.md

 postprocessing.save_image(diff_img, os.path.join(DIFF_PATH, f"{i}.png"))
 ```

-In this way we generate __diff images__ that highlight the changes between the "before" and "after" board states.
+In this way we generate standardized __diff images__ that highlight the changes between the "before" and "after" board states.
 These images are saved in the `diff` directory and can be used for tasks like move prediction or board state classification.

+[diff image example]

 ### Step 2: adapt our model

 We ditched the Siamese network and moved to a new architecture, which we call **PatchEncoder**.
 This model has two key differences:
 1) focuses on the __differences between the two images__, by applying a small CNN  directly to the diff image,
-2) operates on __patches__, i.e. crops of the diff image, which contain the pixels of a single square.
+2) __operates on patches__, i.e. cell-wise crops of the diff image, which contain the pixels of a single square.

 Here is the rough patching algorithm: